Trump Leans Into Fear Tactics in Bid to Win Midwest States

 As he tried to keep more voters from turning against him, Trump sought to paint Democrats as “anti-American radicals” on a “crusade against American history."
 He told moderate voters they had a “a moral duty” to join the Republican Party.

+“Every single time the President does this at a rally, the violent rhetoric towards her immediately escalates on social media,” Whitmer's digital director, Tori Saylor, tweeted.
+“It has to stop.
+It just has to.”

-The pitch comes as Trump faces headwinds not only in national polling, which shows Democrat Joe Biden leading, but also in key battleground surveys.
+Trump's reelection pitch comes as he faces headwinds not only in national polling, which shows Democrat Joe Biden leading, but also in key battleground surveys.
 And it comes after the campaign largely retreated from TV advertising in the Midwest, shifting much of its money to Sun Belt states such as Florida, North Carolina, Arizona and Georgia, as well as Pennsylvania.

 The president continues to be dogged by his handling of the coronavirus, which hospitalized him for several days earlier this month.